 Any application for a building permit for development activity within Miami-Dade County shall be subject to a review for the imposition of impact fees.
 Impact fees do not apply to building permit applications for sheds, swimming pools and other similar accessory structures.

-Per Miami-Dade County Code, Fire, Police and Parks impact fees increased on Oct.
+Per Miami-Dade County Code, Road impact fees increased April 22, 2014.
+Fire, Police and Parks impact fees increased on Oct.
 1, 2013.

 Why it's required

 Miami-Dade County collects impact fees for Road, Fire and Emergency Services, Police Services, Parks and Educational Facilities.
 These fees are paid as pre-development costs to help fund the additional expenses required for services for new development.
 This helps in keeping taxes for these services to a minimum for current taxpayers.

 Road and School impact fees are paid countywide to Miami-Dade County.

 Fire impact fees are paid to the County for all municipalities (except Miami, Miami Beach, Hialeah, Coral Gables and Key Biscayne because they have their own fire departments).

 Almost all of the municipalities have their own parks and police departments, so Park and Police impact fees are usually paid to the cities directly.
 However, in the case where Miami-Dade County contracts with municipalities to collect impact fees, as a service, for parks or police services, those fees are paid to Miami-Dade County.
 Park and Police impact fees are currently being collected by the County for Palmetto Bay and Miami Lakes.

 Some cities have impact fee requirements that are not related to Miami-Dade County and this should be considered when making plans for development.
 There are numerous municipalities within Miami-Dade County and each of them has a building and zoning department.
 You should call the city that has jurisdiction over the property in question to receive municipal impact fee requirement information.Back to Top